yodui/madcoins-backend/README.md

 **Notice**

-Currently application in develop and active state temporary don't use **/config/default.json** files.
+On current time application is in develop and active state.
+Temporary don't used **/config/default.json** files.
 All markets hardcoded in [/src/index.tsc](/src/index.tsc) file.

 #### Use app instances